KaushikChavali/PiConnect/README.md

 # PiConnect

 ## IDP
-Development of an intelligent sensor system for monitoring of battery storages.
+Development of an intelligent sensor system for monitoring battery storages

 ## Overview
-An wireless control application to perform remote sensor measurements on an evaluation board.
+A wireless control application to perform remote sensor measurements on an evaluation board.

 GNU GPLv3.0 Licence, Copyright (C) 2021  Kaushik Chavali